Meet the teachers

 Emily Gilchirst

 I have been teaching yoga for over 20 years and have walked this path with devotion since first discovering it in 2000, completing my initial teacher training in 2004.
 It has taken me all this time to feel the quiet readiness to step forward as a teacher of teachers.
-Though I still consider myself very much a student, with so much more to learn and unfold, I now feel deeply supported by two wonderful co-teachers and a circle of inspiring guest teachers who will be part of this journey.
+Though I still consider myself very much a student, with so much more to learn and unfold, I now feel deeply supported by three wonderful co-teachers who will be part of this journey.

 I am truly excited to share the many tools, practices, and teachings that have shaped my own path, weaving them together into a course that I hope will empower and uplift all who join.
 It feels like the moment I’ve been patiently waiting for a natural unfolding, and I cannot wait to walk this journey alongside everyone who comes.